 From this very day on you can now say goodbye to your annual struggle in search for the most interesting sweet Christmas desserts ideas to impress your Christmas crowd this year.

 Well allow me tell you this in the first place: wow!

-How very brave you are to cook for a bunch of people yourself instead of going out for dinner or something (but hey, there’s nothing wrong with that).
+How very brave you are to cook for a bunch of people yourself instead of going out for dinner or something (but hey, there is nothing wrong with that).
 Secondly, it really shouldn’t be that much of a stressful business.

 The magic words are (as always): keep it simple.

 Less is more!

-One thing I can tell you here: whatever you do, just use your prep time wisely.
+One thing that I can tell you here: whatever you do, just use your prep time wisely.

 Maybe you can count on somebody to help you out a little?
 Surely you want to spend some time with your guests as well instead of hibernating in your kitchen during Christmas dinner.